 Injuries relating to ship catastrophes

-A catastrophic incident could include anything from a major equipment malfunction, a lifeboat failure, or the cruise ship itself suffering a mechanical problem or capsizing.
-Any such incident is likely to put passengers at risk and could lead to a very serious cruise ship lawsuit.
+A catastrophic incident could include a major equipment malfunction, a lifeboat failure, or the cruise ship itself suffering a mechanical problem or capsizing.
+Any such incident will likely put passengers at risk and could lead to a serious cruise ship lawsuit.

-All cruise ships will have trained medical staff on board, which is essential in the event of a serious incident or injury.
-However, just as with treatment on the mainland, medical professionals can make mistakes.
+All cruise ships will have trained medical staff on board, which is essential in a serious incident or injury.
+However, medical professionals can make mistakes just as with treatment on the mainland.
 On a cruise ship, passengers should expect competent care.
 If the quality of care falls short, there may be a case for legal action to be taken.

-Fire will always pose a threat to passenger safety in a confined or unfamiliar environment.
+Fire will always threaten passenger safety in a confined or unfamiliar environment.
 If a fire starts on a cruise ship, it can be deadly.
 While it could put passengers at risk of serious injuries such as burns, scarring, and smoke inhalation, a fire can also damage the integrity of the cruise ship and put everyone aboard in danger.

 With the addition of sports facilities such as basketball and tennis courts, the chances of passengers suffering injuries aboard their cruise increases.
 Sporting injury claims would depend on the circumstances of the incident and whether negligence was involved.

 Modern cruise ships feature fantastic dining experiences, including buffet spreads and chain restaurants.
-Staff chefs are employed to prepare the food, but if it is not cooked or handled properly, a passenger may suffer food poisoning.
+Staff chefs are employed to prepare the food, but if it is not cooked or handled correctly, a passenger may suffer food poisoning.
 Anyone suffering from food poisoning on a cruise ship should contact a personal injury lawyer for help.

-The huge mega-ships used for cruises have multiple levels to accommodate the sprawling facilities onboard.
-If you want to make the most of the amenities, you better get used to taking the elevator, which can come with its own dangers.
-There are more than 12,000 elevator injuries in the United States alone every year.
+The huge mega-ships for cruises have multiple levels to accommodate the sprawling facilities onboard.
+If you want to make the most of the amenities, you better get used to taking the elevator, which can come with its dangers.
+There are more than 12,000 elevator injuries annually in the United States.